-Using real-time process measurements together with images from a camera in the kiln, ProSensus was able to develop a “soft sensor” that predicted kiln exit temperature hours in advance and allowed operators to make adjustments to optimize operations.
+ProSensus created a soft sensor to stabilize the lime kiln operation at Irving using real-time process measurements and images from from a camera in the kiln.
+The soft-sensor predicted kiln exit temperature hours in advance and allowed operators to make adjustments to optimize operations.

 Kilns can be difficult to operate due to fluctuations in raw material quality and long process dynamics.
 Poor temperature control of a kiln leads to rapid fouling, high energy costs and greater greenhouse gas emissions.